nahakiole/awesome-ethz/README.md

 Visit the [GitHub Student Developer Pack](https://education.github.com/pack) website for the full list of offerings and to sign up.

+### ASVZ (Academic Sports Association Zurich)

+ASVZ provides access to a wide range of sports facilities and classes for ETH Zurich students and staff.

+- **Students and apprentices/trainees**:
+  - Automatic access with ETH card
+  - ASVZ logo printed on the ETH card

+- **MAS and MBA students**:
+  - Can access ASVZ sports program for an annual fee of CHF 300

+- **Employees, academic guests & pensioners**:
+  - Can purchase access at the ASVZ counter or online
+  - Use ASVZ card in the ASVZ-App
+  - ASVZ logo not printed on the ETH card

+- **Partners** (spouse or partner of concubinage) of students, employees, pensioners, and alumni:
+  - Can apply for access authorization at ASVZ counters

+For more information on eligibility and access, visit the [ASVZ eligibility page](https://www.asvz.ch/en/node/77532).

 ## Financial Aid and Insurance

 - Apply for financial aid through your home canton [List of cantonal scholarship offices](https://ethz.ch/content/dam/ethz/main/education/finanzielles/files-de/stipendienstellen.pdf)